sombriks/how-to-structure-java-projects/README.md

 - compile your entry point
 - run your entry point indicating the bin folder as classpath

+The project folder now acts as execution point, current working directory, among other names.

 ## 03-package-as-jar

 The java way (:tm:) to distribute programs.